Information for new SCFHP DualConnect members

 If your providers do not join SCFHP's network by the end of 12 months, you will need to switch to providers in SCFHP's network.

 SCFHP will help you:

-- Get a surgery or other medical procedure from the nonplan provider as long as it is a covered service, medically necessary, and has already been approved as part of a documented treatment plan.
+- Get surgery or another medical procedure from the nonplan provider as long as it is a covered service, medically necessary, and has already been approved as part of a documented treatment plan.

 - Continue getting care that is a covered service for a newborn child between birth and 36 months, for up to 12 months from the effective date of coverage.